hjorslev/awesome-stars/README.md

 ## Others

+- [Rem0o/FanControl.Releases](https://github.com/Rem0o/FanControl.Releases) - This is the release repository for Fan Control, a highly customizable fan controlling software for Windows.
 - [Lissy93/personal-security-checklist](https://github.com/Lissy93/personal-security-checklist) - 🔒 A curated checklist of 300+ tips for protecting digital security and privacy in 2022
 - [trickest/cve](https://github.com/trickest/cve) - Gather and update all available and newest CVEs with their PoC.
 - [arallsopp/hass-hue-icons](https://github.com/arallsopp/hass-hue-icons) - Additional vector icons for home assistant to model Philips  Hue bulbs and fixtures.